CodyPhelps93/CodyPhelps93.github.io/index.md

 **Successfully demostrated outcomes:**
 - Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+  - Shown by UI/UX design and changed made from feedback given.
+  - SharedPreferences demostrates consideration for diverse users.
+- Design, develop and deliver professional-quality oral, written, and visual communications that are coherent, technically sound and appropriately adapted to specific audiences
+  - Completed by the refactoring of the UI and how users visual navigate the application.
+  - Changing the theme to improve readablility and to help reduce eye strain.
 - Demonstrate an ability to use well-founded and innovative techniques, skills and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry specific goals.
+  - Calorie Tracker adds value by addressing other health releated goals for the user and aligns with other fitness/wellness applications.
+  - Refactoring of the RecyclerView for better presentation of data.
 - Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources
+  - Done by implementing a SQL injection prevention using input validation and a list of common injection patterns
+  - SharedPreferences for user identification which allowed for user-specific data to be shown helping with privacy concerns.
+This also allowed for queries scoped to only the logged-in user which reduces data leakage.

 **Outcomes there were not met with this enhancement were:**
   - Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
-  - Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts

 ## Algorithms and Data Structure